1.5 million BC residents do not have timely viable access to prehospital critical care

 Without question, BCEHS/BC Ministry of Health, is the sole reason why BC has such an inferior level of EMS coverage and they did this to all of us, patients, taxpayers and voters - without our knowledge or our informed consent.

 One of the many takeaway messages of this petition is that BC desperately needs at least 2,000 more full-time ambulance attendants - most, if not all, should be ALS qualified.
 BC needs at least 200 more ambulances, at least 50 more ambulance stations, and at least 50 multi-specialty doctors providing EMS critical care in the prehospital setting to treat our most critically ill and injured loved ones.
-And of course at least a dozen modern, medical air rescue helicopters for these doctors to work on.
+We also need at least a dozen modern, medical air rescue helicopters to fly these doctors/paramedics to prehospital patients.

 FACT: Extensive prehospital use of doctors has been commonplace in other jurisdictions since the mid-1950s.